faq2html -- Convert some particular text formats into XHTML.

 # Output the DTD for XHTML.
 We claim "transitional" XHTML 1.0 compliance; we

-# can't claim strict solely because we use the value attribute in
+# can't claim strict solely because we use the value attribute in <li> in the

 # absence of widespread implementation of CSS Level 2.